spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 ```

 The **packs** directory stores the pack files.
-The **terraform** directory contains the Terraform files used to create Spectro Cloud resources, which you will use later in this tutorial.
+The **terraform** directory contains the Terraform files used to create Palette resources, which you may use later in this tutorial.

 ## Build a Pack